davidodejobi/Daily-Learning-Log/Study/Computer Architecture and Organisation/Week 1/Introductory Video.md

 * **Instruction Set Architecture (ISA)** – The agreed language understood by hardware & compilers.
 * **Pipelining** – Overlapping instruction stages for higher throughput.
 * **Latency vs Throughput** – Delay for one task vs tasks completed per unit time.

----

-*“Understanding computer architecture is essential for anyone interested in building, programming, or even just using computers.” – Week 1 video*